Shimon Schwab: Baltimore

 Through the American Orthodox leader Rabbi Dr. Leo Jung he got in touch with a community called Shearith Israel in Baltimore.
 He travelled to the United States, and after a trial period the community elected him as a rabbi.
 The family was therefore able to apply for visas and escape the Holocaust.

 In Baltimore, Schwab as the rabbi of community Shearith Israel became a local leader of Orthodoxy, hosting the annual conference of Agudath Israel several years after his arrival.
 He was involved in the first Jewish day school for girls, Beis Yaakov, and traveled to San Francisco in the late 1940s to act as a lobbyist during the early activities of the United Nations.

+During a visit to Baltimore in the late 1930s, Rabbi Elchonon Wasserman had suggested that Schwab publish a work summarising the traditional Jewish view on messianic times.
+This book appeared anonymously in Hebrew under the title "Beis ha-Sho'eivah" in 1941.

 Washington Heights

 In 1958, Schwab was invited to join Rabbi Joseph Breuer in the leadership of the German-Jewish community in Washington Heights, located in upper Manhattan in New York City; see Khal Adath Jeshurun (Washington Heights, Manhattan).
 This community, widely regarded as the spiritual "continuation" of the pre-War Frankfurt kehilla ("community"), had been close to Rabbi Schwab's heart, and with Rabbi Breuer's increasing age and infirmity he took on many leadership roles until the latter's passing in 1980.

 From then until 1993, he led the community alone.
 He continued to lecture and teach, but his health deteriorated and he died at the age of 86 on Purim katan, 1995.
 He was succeeded after his death by Rabbi Zechariah Gelley, the Sunderland (England) Rosh Yeshivah who had already joined the kehilla several years earlier as second Rav.